Ian Blackford accuses UK Government of running away from ‘moral and legal’ responsibilities over overseas aid cut

-The SNP Westminster leader Ian Blackford today accused the Prime Minister of "inhumane cuts" following the plans to cut overseas aid from 0.7 per cent of gross national income to 0.5 per cent.
+The SNP Westminster leader Ian Blackford on Wednesday accused the Prime Minister of "inhumane cuts" following the plans to slash overseas aid from 0.7 per cent of gross national income to 0.5 per cent.

-Speaking at PMQs, Mr Blackford claimed Mr Johnson was set to walk into the G7 as the only leader cutting development aid.
+Speaking at Prime Minister’s Questions, Mr Blackford claimed Mr Johnson was set to walk into the G7 as the only leader cutting development aid.

 He said: “At the very moment when global leadership is needed more than ever, this Tory Government is walking away from millions still struggling from the Covid pandemic and a poverty pandemic.